apache/couchdb/share/doc/src/query-servers.rst

         Emit(<<K>>, V)
       end.

-   On map function run in CouchDB logs (e.g. at `/var/log/couchdb/couch.log`) you may find next record:
+   After the map function has run, the following line can be found in CouchDB logs (e.g. at `/var/log/couchdb/couch.log`):

    .. code-block:: text